APLMOOC/APLMOOC/docs/course/ch5/part4.md

 ││10         │12         │││12              │11              │││15         │14         │││6             │8             ││
 │└───────────┴───────────┘│└────────────────┴────────────────┘│└───────────┴───────────┘│└──────────────┴──────────────┘│
 └─────────────────────────┴───────────────────────────────────┴─────────────────────────┴───────────────────────────────┘
-      2(↓⍤2)3 2 1 ⍉ activity
+      ⍝ Use drop ↓ to remove the first two rows of every enclosed array 2(↓⍤2)3 2 1 ⍉ activity
 12 15
 10 12